Skip to navigation Skip to content

 Care assessment scheme codes

-• POST2016 - care recipient entered aged care after 1 January 2016, net rental income from their former principal home is included in their Aged Care means assessment
+• POST2016 - care recipient entered aged care after 1 January 2016.
+Net rental income from their former principal home is included in their Aged Care means assessment

-• POST2014 - care recipient entered aged care, or commenced pre-entry leave, on or after 1 July 2014, net rental income from their former principal home is not included in their means assessment
+• POST2014 - care recipient entered aged care, or commenced pre-entry leave, on or after 1 July 2014.
+Net rental income from their former principal home is not included in their means assessment

-• POST2008 - care recipient entered aged care, or pre-entry leave, on or after 20 March 2008, net rental income from their former principal home is not included in their means assessment
+• POST2008 - care recipient entered aged care, or pre-entry leave, on or after 20 March 2008.
+Net rental income from their former principal home is not included in their means assessment

-• PRE2008 - care recipient entered aged care, or commenced pre-entry leave, before 20 March 2008, net rental income from their former principal home is not included in their means assessment
+• PRE2008 - care recipient entered aged care, or commenced pre-entry leave, before 20 March 2008.
+Net rental income from their former principal home is not included in their means assessment

 Care recipient entered aged care on or after 1 January 2016

-From 1 January 2016, new entrants into permanent residential care will have all of the rental income from their former principal home included in their Aged Care means assessment.
+From 1 January 2016, new entrants into permanent residential care will have all the rental income from their former principal home included in their Aged Care means assessment.

 A new assessment scheme code of POST2016 Assessment Scheme will apply for residential care recipient(s) only.